 Genesis 23: Lessons from Sarah’s Death on Placing Your Hope in Heaven

 Introduction: Genesis chapter 23 records Sarah’s death and Abraham’s investment in her eternal inheritance with a cave in the city of Hebron.
 From this chapter, God reveals seven lessons about placing your hope and your investments in your eternal inheritance in heaven.
 First, God records that Sarah was blessed with a long life, dying at age 127.
 God also promises to bless those who honor Him with a prolonged life.
 This could be a day, a month, a year, or a decade.
 He will reveal your blessing in heaven.
 Like Sarah, He will also remember and celebrate your faith while blotting out your sins.
 Second, Abraham mourned his loss of his life-long love.
-Yet, he did not mourn without hope.
+But he did not mourn without hope.
 Instead, He had the faith and hope that she was destined for a better place with God.
 God also wants believers to mourn the loss of loved ones.
 But He does not want you to mourn without hope.
 Third, when looking for a place to bury Sarah, Abraham revealed to a local Hittite that he had lived in the Promised Land as a sojourner without any actual land possessions.
 Many of the great leaders of the Old Testament lived the same way.
 Jesus also lived without a permanent home.
 He also wants you to live on Earth as a sojourner, with the faith and conviction that heaven is your real home.
 Fourth, from Abraham’s reputation before the Philistine King Abimelech, the Hittites feared Abraham as being under God’s protection.
 From this, God reveals that you are to also live your life as a light to the lost.
 Fifth, Abraham refused to accept any gifts from the Hittites.
 From this, God reveals that you are not to be unequally yoked by the things of this world.
 Sixth, without haggling, Abraham then paid the Hittites’ inflated demand of 400 shekels of silver.
 Jesus also wants you to place your investments in the Kingdom of Heaven, no matter what the cost may be.
 Finally, Abraham trusted in God’s promises, even though the only investment he ever owned was a tomb.
 God also wants you to trust in His eternal promises, even though you cannot see many of them.

 1. God Remembers and Blesses all His People.
 Gen. 23:1.